 Free vibrations

-Consider the harmonic oscillator with viscous damping (i.e. the damping is proportional to the velocity $du/dt$ of the figure below.
+Consider a harmonic oscillator with viscous damping (i.e. the damping is proportional to the velocity $\partial u/\partial t$).

 Making usage of Newton's 2nd law, we can write the equation of motion as:

-In the case of a harmonic time dependence (of the form $e^{rt}$), and substitute it in Eq.
-(1) to obtain the characteristic equation of motion:
+In the case of a harmonic time dependence (of the form $e^{rt}$), the characteristic equation is:

 The two solutions of this characteristic equation are: